-() Vote by Ballot - casting votes following the instructions in the table below.

-Vote by Proxy - appointing the Chairman of the meeting wing the instructions in the table below. to repres ent and cast votes

-Agenda Item FOR AGAINST ABSTAIN
+Agenda Item FOR AGAINST ABSTAI

 1 Approval of the Minutes of the Previous Meeting and Ratification of Acts and Resolutions of the Board of Directors and Management in 2022

 2 Approval of 2022 Annual Report and Consolidated Audited Financial Statements

 3 Re-appointment of R.G.
 Manabat & Company as External Auditor of the Company and subsidiaries with up to P1.2 million remuneration

 Election of Regular and Independent Directors

 4 Mr. Lucio L. Co

 4.1 Mr. Jose Paulino L. Santamarina

 4.2 Ms. Camille Clarisse P. Co

 4.3 Ms. Jannelle O. Uy

 4.4 Mr. Robin Derrick C. Chua

 4.5 Mr. Enrico S. Cruz, Independent Director

-4.6 Mr. Edgardo G. Lacson, Independent Director
+4.6 Mr. Nicandro G. Linao, Independent Director

-Nam e of Stockholder

-INGII of Glockholder

-Num ber of Shares
+e of Stockholder ber of Shares

-Sign Signature of Stockholder / Authorized Signatory
+Sign ature of Stockholder / Authorized Signatory · · · · · · · · · · · · · · · · · · ·

-- 1. For corporate shareholders, this form must be accompanied by a corresponding secretary's certificate confirming the appointment of the Proxy or the designated representative and the votes cast. - 2.
-Where no specific authority is indicated, the vote shall be deemed for the approval of all the corporate matters listed above and for all the nominated directors named therein. - 3.
-This form should be sent by e-mail to corporate.secretary@thekeepers.com.ph on or before May 25, 2023.
+2. Where no specific authority is indicated, the vote shall be deemed for the approval of all the corporate matters listed above and for all the nominated directors named therein.

+3. This form should be sent by e-mail to corporate.secretary@thekeepers.com.ph on or before May 25, 2023.
 The Company's Stock Transfer Agent will validate the votes on May 26, 2022, 3:00 pm, at the Office of the Assistant Corporate Secretary, Tabacalera Building, No. 900 Romualdez St., Paco, Manila, 1007.